 Both alcohol and nitrous oxide depresses the central nervous system (CNS) — slowing your breathing.
 Thus, it increases the risk of overdosing.
 Doing whippets and drinking also puts you at risk of having an accident, passing out, choking on vomit, and dying.

-Individuals can also harm themselves if they use faulty gas dispensers, which have the potential to explode.
+Individuals can also harm themselves if they use faulty gas dispensers, which can potentially explode.
 Dispensing several gas canisters consecutively with one cracker (a handheld device used to ‘crack’ a nitrous oxide bulb/whippet) can also cause cold burns to the hands.

-Whippets, like all inhalant drugs, are taken by inhaling the fumes in confined, concentrated spaces.
-Typically, this is done by enclosing the canister and the user’s head in a bag or face mask or by transferring the gas to a balloon and inhaling it there.
-Whippets typically experience tremendous but fleeting “highs,” making repeated “huffing” common.
+Like all inhalant drugs, Whippets are taken by inhaling the fumes in confined, concentrated spaces.
+Typically, this is done by enclosing the canister and the user’s head in a bag or face mask or transferring the gas to a balloon and inhaling it there.
+Whippets users typically experience tremendous but fleeting “highs,” making repeated “huffing” common practice.

 If you’ve been on Tiktok, you will likely have seen that photo of a supposedly Smartwhip-filled birthday cake.
 The birthday cake has now made the rounds on social media, prompting many to question why the sweet treat contains Smartwhip.